eynsai/raw-hid-hub/README.md

 ## Reports

+Use QMK's [Raw HID](https://docs.qmk.fm/features/rawhid) feature to send and receive reports.
+If you're using VIA or VIAL, you may need to look into how these frameworks handle Raw HID.

 #### Registration Report (device -> hub):
-The hub never sends raw HID to any device that hasn't "registered".
+The hub never sends raw HID to any device that isn't "registered".
 Devices can register by sending a registration report to the hub.
 After a device initially sends a registration report, if the registration was successful, the hub will send a status report to all currently registered devices, including the newly registered device.
 If an already-registered device sends another registration report, the hub will send a status report to only the device that sent the registration report.
 This allows registration reports to double as an "are you there" ping.